Are you reeling from the news of the world? You’re hardly alone. But how can we stay positive in uncertain times? To start, it helps to:

 - take concrete steps every day to boost feelings of happiness.

-1. Stop doomscrolling and tune out the negative
+1. Stop doomscrolling

 Ditch the unrelenting diet of bad news.
 Be more intentional about what you’re reading and watching.
 Try picking up a book or watching shows that take you far away from the headlines.
 When you do turn to the news, listen to credible sources.